ex-aws/ex_aws/README.md

 Available Services: https://github.com/ex-aws?q=service&type=&language=

+## Deprecation Notice

+ExAws is no longer actively maintained.
+While ExAws got a lot of things right as an AWS client, there are some fundamental issues as well that place a large burden on maintainers keep things up to date manually.

+Efforts to find new ownership that could create and execute a vision to resolve those issues were not successful.
+CargoSense has officially moved off of AWS on to GCP as of October 2020, which provides the right moment to call it quits I think.

+See https://elixirforum.com/t/maintainer-wanted-exaws/31731 for further discussion.

+- Ben Wilson

 ## Getting Started

 ExAws v2.0 breaks out every service into its own package.
 To use the S3 service, you need both the core `:ex_aws` package as well as the `:ex_aws_s3` package.